-Please click below for more information about logistics for the 15th Annual q-bio Conference in Fort Collins, CO.
+Please click below for more information about logistics for the UQ-Bio Summer School in Fort Collins, CO.

-Registration for the 15th Annual q-bio Conference is $250, which will include coffee breaks, welcome reception, poster sessions, banquet, WiFi, T-shirt and more.
-Waivers are available for a limited number of students and junior participants who present talks or posters.
+Registration for the 3rd Annual UQ-Bio Summer School, which will include coffee breaks, meals, lodging, welcome reception, poster sessions, WiFi and more.
+Full and partial waivers are available for students.

-Dormitory Lodging – The conference organizers have reserved 100 rooms in one of the newest dorms on the CSU campus.
-Dormitory lodging rates (three nights) will be be $200 (shared double with shared bath), $250 (shared double with private bath), $300 (single with shared bath), or $350 (single with private bath).
+Dormitory Lodging – The UQ-Bio organizers have reserved 100 rooms in one of the newest dorms on the CSU campus.
 Dormitories include high speed WiFi, parking, and all meals.
-A limited number of partial waivers are available for students who present talks or posters at the conference.

 Hotels – Several hotels are in walking distance of the conference venue.
 The two nearest are: